PATRIC3/p3_docs/docroot/cli_tutorial/cli_getting_started.rst

 Files and Pipelines
 -------------------

-The PATRIC CLI operates on tab-delimited files.
+The BV-BRC CLI operates on tab-delimited files.
 That is, each record is divided into fields or columns separated by tab characters.
 The first record in each file contains the name of each column.
 Typically, a column name consists of a record name, a dot, and a field name.
 For